Jabulani-N/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 - our function code gets summoned "my_dog = new_dog" line.

-- - we just have to take the pointers and shove the parameters into the structure, same as normal
+- - we just have to take the pointers and shove the parameters into a structure, same as normal

 - - - note that we'll have to return a whole dog sructure for it to copy, since we're not recieving any addresses.

+- - - that means we have to create a new dog inside the function itself

 Ultimately, we need to create and return a dog structure with the inputted paramters